 - 7 oz. sun-dried tomatoes (jar)

-Boil the spinach tortellini 2 minutes less than the package directions.
+- Drop the spinach tortellini into the boiling water and cook pasta for 2 minutes less than the package directions.

-While the tortellini are cooking, start on the sauce.
+- While the tortellini boils, start on the creamy sauce.
 Over medium heat, melt the butter in a large skillet.
-Stir in the garlic and cook until fragrant.
+Stir in the garlic red pepper flakes, and cook until fragrant., about 1 minute.

-Add the salt and Parmesan cheese.
+- Add the salt and Parmesan cheese.
 Allow it to simmer until thickened.
 About 2-3 minutes.
-If it seems too thick add another 1/4 cup chicken broth.
+If it seems too thick add another ¼ cup chicken broth to the tortellini sauce.

 IF YOU LIKED THIS SPINACH TORTELLINI WITH HOMEMADE ALFREDO SAUCE RECIPE YOU MAY ALSO LIKE . . .